Daniel-ASG/house_rocket_company/README.md

 To access the final result, please go to the [Streamlit App link](https://house-rocket-company.streamlit.app/).

 # 6. Conclusion
-The goal of this project was to create an App that displays the insights in the best possible way for the CEO.
+The aim of this project was to create an App that presents insights in an effective and intuitive way for the CEO.
+Through the strategic use of technology and data analysis, it was possible to identify lucrative business opportunities in the King Count real estate market.

-Since many regions are still unserved, there is great potential for growth of the platform in the coming years.
+The app not only provides an overview of the market, but also offers insights into factors that influence real estate prices.
+This allows House Rocket to make informed decisions and maximize its profits.

+In addition, the app demonstrates the power of data analysis and technology in transforming the real estate sector.
+It highlights how House Rocket is at the forefront of this transformation, using technology to improve the way we buy and sell real estate.

+Ultimately, this project serves as an example of the potential of data analytics in generating actionable insights and driving business success.

 # 7. Next steps
-1. Detail some analysis regarding cuisines types.
-2. Deepen the analyses regarding the evaluations provided.
-3. Create new filters.
-4. Add new business views.
+  1. Improve the EDA to bring more interesting insights.
+  2. Elaborate more hypotheses to be tested and generate new insights
+  3. Try different parameters to define the buy and sell criteria.
-5. Develop Machine Learning Models that can help the company improve its performance.
+  4. Develop Machine Learning Models that can help the company improve its performance.